ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2025_Spring/en.md

 The rules are largely the same as in the regular stage.

 1. The organiser will invite the highest ranking players from the regular stage to participate in the playoffs.
-   - If invited players decline for any reason, their slot will pass on to the players in next rank.
+   - If invited players decline for any reason, their slots will be passed on to the highest-ranked players who didn't qualify from the Regular stage.
 2. There will be four separate mappools for each playoff round, with a varying number of beatmaps of different types:

 | Stage | Beatmaps |